THE GEORGE F. BOYER MUSEUM

 The bell pictured to the left

 on Roberts and Pacific Ave in Wildwood.
-Some may better remember
+Demolished in 2004, some may better remember

 the building in later years as the Quo Vadis Nightclub and later